Two-phase free boundary problems for a class of fully nonlinear double-divergence systems: Improved regularity for the solutions of the system

-{\bf Acknowledgements} The authors are grateful to H\'ector Chang-Lara and Edgard Pimentel for their interest, suggestions, and insightful comments on this manuscript.
-PA is partially supported by the Portuguese government through FCT-Fundação para a Ciência e a Tecnologia, I.P., under the projects UID/MAT/04459/2020.
-JC is partially supported by FAPERJ-Brazil (\#E26/202.075/2020).
+{\bf Acknowledgements} The authors are grateful to H\'ector Chang-Lara, Edgard Pimentel, Boyan Sirakov and Hugo Tavares for their interest, suggestions, and insightful comments on this manuscript.
+We would also like to thank the anonymous referees for their helpful comments and suggestions, which helped us improve the paper.
+PA is partially supported by the Portuguese government through FCT-Fundação para a Ciência e a Tecnologia, I.P., under the projects UID/MAT/04459/2020 and UIDP/00208/2020.
+JC is partially supported by FAPERJ-Brazil (\#E26/202.075/2020) and CNPq-Brazil under Grant No. 408169/2023-0.